We offer links to industrial partners and a wide range of summer placements.

 - Built Environment Centre for Research, which includes the Inclusive and Sustainable Environments research group

-- Centre for Advanced Performance Engineering, a leading centre for the study of automotive performance engineering and motor-sport technology
+- National Centre for Motorsport Engineering, a leading centre for the study of automotive performance engineering and motorsport technology

 Interested in collaborating with the University of Bolton?
 The School of Engineering is always interested in working with other institutions and businesses.
 Please contact us if you would like further information on collaboration opportunities.